King’s Affordable Accommodation Scheme

 1. Disconsider all incomplete applications (i.e. missing the personal statement or household income information).

 2. Put on hold all applications that are eligible to or currently in receipt of bursaries available at King’s, and those declaring household income over the set threshold.
 These applications may be considered once all other applications have been processed and if there are KAAS rooms still available at that stage.

 The remaining applications will be allocated in the following order of priority:

-Priority 1: applicants with evidence of being estranged from family and/or with a declared disability.
+Priority 1: care experienced applicants; students estranged from family; and/or applicants with a declared disability.

 Priority 2: applicants below the household income threshold, not in receipt of King’s bursary and based outside London